Theatre & Film Studies

 - A recent photo.

-Please come to the interview prepared to discuss your essay, your experiences in theatre and any additional experiences you may have had working with young people.
-(Note that your essay for the School of Theatre and Dance is separate from the personal statement required by the Office of Admissions.)
+Please come to the interview prepared to discuss your goals, your experiences in theatre and any additional information that is relevant to your study of theatre and film.

 Deadlines and Review Dates